risawitama/verbose-potato/README.md

-## What did the mountain climber name his son?
-Cliff.
+## How does Darth Vader like his toast?
+On the dark side.